shemot

 But where are the greens?
 You know I can't do dinner without greens!
 There’s some question over whether or not greens would have been included, as they were thought by some to be peasant food, and the nobility would be horrified to eat peasant food.
 Peasants or otherwise, we will include them.
 We'll start our meal with a hearty soup made with mixed greens and white beans in a garlicky stock.
 It's delicious and nutritious and comes together in minutes if you’ve got stock on hand.
 For the vegetarians who will forego the chicken, the beans will also supply the necessary protein for a balanced meal.
 With all the other dishes being served, I promise that no one will go away hungry if you skip the chicken.

 The desserts we enjoy today are very different from the sweets one might find in medieval Europe.
 Sugar and spices were very expensive and were only available to the wealthy.
-Fruit was highly suspect and many doctors advised against them.
+Fruits were highly suspect and many doctors advised against them.
 If they were to be eaten at all, it was best to cook them.
 These pears poached in red wine would have been a lovely finale to an upper class dinner.

 This might well have been the meal—or at least part of the meal—served at the Capulet dinner table that evening, before our young heroine retired to her balcony.